Category:

 Personal Life

-Previously, Carillo was married to tennis instructor Bill Bowden from 1983 until their divorce in 1998.
-She has two children from the marriage named Anthony and Rachel.
+Mary Carillo was previously married to tennis instructor Bill Bowden.
+The couple wed in 1983 and divorced in 1998.
+They have two children together, Anthony and Rachel.
 Carillo splits her time between homes in Naples, Florida and Greenwich Village in New York City.

 Naples Home

-In March 1998 Mary paid $280,000 for a home in Naples, Florida.
-She proceeded fully renovate the 1950s-era home and today the property is easily worth $4-6 million thanks to its prime location in one of the most desirable parts of town.
+In March 1998, Mary paid $280,000 for a home in Naples, Florida.
+She proceeded to fully renovate the 1950s-era home, and today the property is easily worth $6+ million thanks to its prime location in one of the most desirable parts of town.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.